-In this module, students study cranial anatomy as it relates to anesthesia administration and pain control.
+In this module, student study cranial anatomy as it relates to anesthesia administration and pain control.
 Methods for taking and recording vital signs and blood pressure are introduced.
 Skills performed by the dental assistant in the specialty areas of Oral Surgery and Endodontics (root canals) are presented, including procedures for the administration of topical and local anesthetics.
 Students practice acquired skills on training manikins (Typodonts), placing instruments and materials.
-Children's dentistry (Pedodontics) as a specialty is presented.
+Children's dentistry (Pediatric Dentistry) as a specialty is presented.
 Related dental terminology is studied.
-Business and administrative equipment is discussed.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Lecture Hours: 40 Lab Hours: 40 Other Hours: 00